tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-01-Welcome-Class.md

 * Tree based algorithms have a wide range of applications, Today's class will use them on risk analysis scenarios.

-* Some demos of Today's class, uses a lot of memory to train the models; some warning messages can be seen on Jupyter and may arise questions from students, explain them that these messages are not critical and can be ignored.
+* Some demos of Today's class, uses a lot of memory to train the models; some warning messages may be seen in Jupyter and may provoke questions from students, explain them that these messages are not critical and can be ignored.

-* Overfitting could be a major problem in machine learning, take your time to understand it implications and how the techniques covered in this class can help to avoid it.
+* Overfitting is a common problem in machine learning, take your time to understand its implications and how the techniques covered in this class can help to avoid it.

-* Have your TAs keep track with the [Time Tracker](TimeTracker.xlsx)

 ### Slideshow and Time Tracker